xcart/xcart-docs/_pages/kb_en/modules/price_countdown.md

 3. Set a sale price for a product as described {% link "here" ref_5A6RUbG6 %}.
 4. Set the discount date range:
    ![date-range-setting.png]({{site.baseurl}}/attachments/ref_6eza8zzw/date-range-setting.png)
-5. Enable the sale start and expriration toggles.
+5. Enable the sale start and expiration toggles.
 6. Click **Update product** at the bottom of the page.

 Also, you can enable the counter for multiple products at once.
 For this purpose: